 Solid Trifecta: When to Keep Redis in Rails 8

-Solid Cache, Solid Queue, and Solid Cable - the “Solid Trifecta” - replace Redis for caching, background jobs, and WebSockets.
+Solid Cache, Solid Queue, and Solid Cable (the “Solid Trifecta”) replace Redis for caching, background jobs, and WebSockets.
 All three are database-backed and ship as defaults in new Rails 8 apps.
-37signals runs Solid Cache in production across Basecamp and HEY, handling what used to require 1.1 terabytes of Redis RAM with 80 gigabytes of database storage.
-That’s an 80% infrastructure cost reduction.
+37signals runs Solid Cache in production across Basecamp and HEY, handling what used to require 1.1 terabytes of Redis RAM with 80 gigabytes of database storage, an 80% infrastructure cost reduction at their scale.

 Each component targets a specific Redis use case: